srajma/xatra/GUI_README.md

 - [x] Admin and AdminRivers elements have a bug: Error: Map.Admin() got an unexpected keyword argument 'label'.
 - [x] I get an Error: object of type 'int' has no len() sometimes ... leave this issue for now, I think fixing the Period field will fix it.
 - [ ] Start year end year fields for the Time Slider in Global Options are broken again
+  - [ ] This is still broken, entering "-" leaves it blank.
 - [x] Code Editor is broken (shows a blank page)
 - [ ] In case of any error where the map runs into "Rendering..."
 "Generating map..." forever, there should be something to let the user stop the generation.
 Sometimes even reloading the page doesn't work.
+- [ ] In all the forms there should be something to ensure when the contents are cleared, it is treated exactly as it would be exactly as if it were never edited.
+E.g. when I enter something into the Flag Color Sequence box and then remove it, I get an error while generating the map "Error: name 'parse_color_sequence' is not defined" even though its contents are clear again.

 Basic extensions
 - [x] Allow adding any feature to the map, not just flags and rivers.
 Every single method listed under #### Methods in the main README should have an appropriate interface for adding it: